elihickey/wsl_setup/README.md

 6. In ubuntu confirm you have internet access with a linux command like `ping google.com`

-## Data Connect Developer Prerequisites
+## Set up WSL 2 with puppeteer

-If you plan to use DCD in WSL use these commands in ubuntu to run pre-requisites.
+Run these commands to add useful prerequisites to ubuntu
 ```
 cd ~
 git clone https://github.com/elihickey/wsl_setup.git